csdurfee/csdurfee.github.io/content/last-fair-deal.md

 When were the closing lines more accurate than the opening lines?

-Closing lines better:	 467
-Opening lines better:	 384
-Tied:			         347
+The closing lines were better in 467 games, versus 384 games where the opening lines were better, and 347 games where the line never changed.

 If the free market were a handicapper, and we interpreted the line movements as a bet on one side, they would have a 54.88% winning percentage (and 347 pushes).